🕯️ A Silent Farewell That Shook a Nation

 - Family ’93

-She often played supporting but unforgettable rolesâmothers, grandmothers, wise womenâroles that resonated deeply with viewers of all ages.
+She often played supporting but unforgettable roles—mothers, grandmothers, wise women—roles that resonated deeply with viewers of all ages.

-She was also the elder sister of the late actress Khalida Riyasat, making hers a family deeply rooted in Pakistanâs dramatic legacy.
+She was also the elder sister of the late actress Khalida Riyasat, making hers a family deeply rooted in Pakistan’s dramatic legacy.

-đ Tragic Timeline
+📆 Tragic Timeline

-Event | Date |
+| Event | Date |

-Estimated date of death | Around June 13, 2025 |
+| Estimated date of death | Around June 13, 2025 |

-Body discovered | June 19, 2025 |
+| Body discovered | June 19, 2025 |

-Place of death | Karachi residence |
+| Place of death | Karachi residence |

-Her body was found in a state of decomposition, indicating she had been dead for almost a weekâcompletely alone and unnoticed.
+Her body was found in a state of decomposition, indicating she had been dead for almost a week—completely alone and unnoticed.

-đ Fame Forgotten: A Brutal Truth
+đź’” Fame Forgotten: A Brutal Truth

 Despite decades of contribution to Pakistani television, no friend, family, or colleague checked in on her for days.
 This has triggered a wave of grief, guilt, and criticism aimed at the entertainment industry and society.